 Introduction to Meditation

-At our meditation classes we teach simple but profound meditation practices rooted in the Buddhist tradition that were taught over two thousand years ago, the Mindfulness of Breathing, the Metta Bhavana, (Loving kindness), Walking meditation and Just Sitting.
+At our meditation classes we teach simple but profound meditation practices rooted in the Buddhist tradition that were taught over two thousand years ago, the Mindfulness of Breathing and the Metta Bhavana (Loving Kindness).
+Find out more about them in our video guides, below:

 This meditation practice uses awareness of our natural breath to calm the mind and relax the body.
 It can be easily learned and practiced and is suitable for anyone who feels that they could benefit from an increased sense of spaciousness and tranquility in their lives.